-Discover how side projects can make you not only more employable, but more promotable.
+Discover how side projects can make you not only more employable but more promotable.

-Whatever the reason, the offshoot of a side project is that you’re spending your spare time developing new skills – skills that you might not have had the chance to develop in your day job – that will ultimately make you more employable and promotable.
+Whatever the reason, the offshoot of a side project is that you’re spending your spare time developing new skills.
+Skills that you might not have had the chance to create in your day job will ultimately make you more employed and promotable.

-Show your passion
+show your passion

-Show your softer side
+show your softer side

 Technology-related positions require individuals to have a strong appreciation of the company they work in and a clear idea of how their role is adding value, usually through enabling an increase in sales revenue or reducing cost.

-Remember, while your education and experience may get your foot in the door, it’s your soft skills that keep them open.
+Remember, while your education and experience may get your foot in the door, your soft skills keep them open.
 Your work ethic, communication skills and emotional intelligence are the soft skills crucial for a successful career.